-There are no figures I know of for allergies to beans, to exotic fruits, to alliums, to spices, but they exist.
+There are no figures I know of for allergies to beans, to exotic fruits, to alliums, to spices, but they exist — and are more common than many people think.
 Allergies to hundreds of foods have been recorded.
-Even bland ones: cases of anaphylaxis to lettuce are on record.
+Even to bland ones: cases of anaphylaxis to lettuce are on record.

 Although they should not emphasise them, manufacturers are obliged to list these ingredients on their packaging, so that if they include onion in a product, they must accordingly add ‘onion’ to their list of ingredients.

 But such transparency only applies with ‘wholefood’ ingredients.
 So as I understand it, there are two problems for those with more unusual or less recognised allergies: